Effects of Lorentz invariance violation on charged particles and photon production in astrophysical sources: First-order Fermi acceleration including radiation process under LIV assumption

 LIV leads to the emergence of a distinct high-energy emission, where the final photon energy exhibits rapid growth near the divergence threshold - $E^{n+2} \rightarrow \frac{m^2}{(n+1)\delta_n}$ - expected from Equation~\ref{eq:photon:sync}.
 Notably, this region contributes a non-negligible flux, consistent with the increasing emitted power derived in Equation~\ref{eq:pot:sync}.
 However, it is important to note that the energy of the emitted photon exceeds that of the electron or proton responsible for its production, thus violating energy conservation.
 The energy range where this violation occurs is indicated by a dashed line in Figures~\ref{fig:electron:photon} and~\ref{fig:proton:photon}.

-Lorentz invariance violation not only introduces an unanticipated energy domain in synchrotron emission but could also alter SSC spectra through the inclusion of higher-energy photons in the radiation background, resulting in emissions at previously unexpected energies and potentially altering the predicted spectra.
-These modifications could serve as a means to constrain LIV, as the non-detection of such new energy regions could impose limits on the LIV parameters.
+As noted earlier, these results were obtained solely by incorporating the modified dispersion relation, with the goal of isolating the dominant kinematical LIV effects on synchrotron emission.
+A full analysis of this process within a dynamical LIV–QED framework may confirm or modify these conclusions, and we leave such an investigation for future work.
+Should the current trend persist, LIV not only introduces an unanticipated energy domain in synchrotron emission but could also alter SSC spectra through the inclusion of higher-energy photons in the radiation background, resulting in emissions at previously unexpected energies and potentially altering the predicted spectra.
+These modifications could serve as a means to constrain LIV, especially when combined with propagation effects, since additional processes such as photon splitting \cite{Kaufhold:2005vj, huerta} are expected to become relevant in this extended energy range of emission.